abhaybd/PhotonChess/README.md

 # PhotonChess

 Photon is a UCI-compliant chess engine written from scratch in C++!
-It uses negamax search with alpha-beta pruning, tapered piece-square table static evaluation, and the following search optimizations:
+It uses Principal-Variation Search, tapered piece-square table static evaluation, and the following search optimizations:
 - Iterative Deepening
 - Transposition Table (also for move ordering)
 - Quiescence Search